chardmd/au-property-finance/README.md

 Loan to Value Ratio = 83.3 (LVR)
 ```

 The higher the LVR, the higher the risk associated with the loan.
+Every property has an acceptable LVR assessed by the banks.

+Lenders Mortgage Insurance (LMI) - Whenever investors borrows **ABOVE** 80% LVR in order to buy a property, he will need to pay Lenders Mortgage Insurance.
+This insurance simple refers to premium that is payable by the borrower, protecting the mortgagee agaisnt an event whereby the borrower defaults on their mortgage.

 ## Two Categories of Mortgages